mesoscalelab/covid19/README.md

 In addition to the calculating the index of the item or category by name, the index can be calculated from an ID as well.
 See the JSON objects defined in the scripts for information about the IDs.

+## Band Plots
+Band plots for projections can be generated using Gnuplot via a sequence of shell scripts.
+The relevant scripts are given in the `data/band-plot` folder.
+Projection output data from `stats-band.js` can be piped to a csv file by launching the script JS script using node as follows:
+1. Uncomment the last line of `js/covid19-model-india.js`, i.e. the line with `module.exports...`
+2. Enter the `data/band-plot` folder.
+3. `npm install node-fetch`
+4. `./selected-plots.sh` for generating plots for a selected few states and districts
+5. `./plot.sh <arg1> <arg2> ...` for generating plots for a specific region
+  + `./plot.sh "country" "r"` for India plots
+  + `./plot.sh "state" "Karnataka" "reported"` for states
+  + `./plot.sh "district" "Bengaluru" "Karnataka" "reported"` for districts